matjaz99/alertmonitor/README.md

 #### Configure webhook receiver in Alertmanager

-In order to send alerts to Alertmonitor, configure a receiver endpoint in `alertmanager.yml` configuration file.
+In order to receive alerts, configure an Alertmonitor receiver endpoint in `alertmanager.yml` configuration file.

 ```yaml
 route: